Dontari Poe: Dallas Cowboys

 On April 9, 2020, Poe signed a two-year contract with the Dallas Cowboys.
 He was placed on the active/physically unable to perform list at the start of training camp on July 28, 2020.
 He was moved back to the active roster on August 18, 2020.
 He was expected to start alongside Gerald McCoy at defensive tackle until he was lost for the season with a quadriceps tear injury.
 Poe started the first seven games mostly alongside Trysten Hill, while registering 9 tackles and no sacks.
 He was part of a struggling defense, especially against the run.
 In the season opener against the Los Angeles Rams, he became the first Cowboy to kneel during the national anthem since the start of the movement in 2016.

 His defensive snaps began to decrease in Week 5, until being released on October 28, as part of a roster purge that included free agency acquisitions Everson Griffen and Daryl Worley.
-Team owner and general manager Jerry Jones, attributed the move due to Poe's lackluster performance and being overweight.
+Team owner and general manager Jerry Jones, attributed the move to Poe's lackluster performance and being overweight.

-Career statistics
+NFL statistics

 Personal life

-The youngest of three brothers (Pierre and Robert, Jr.), Poe grew up in the Whitehaven neighborhood of Memphis, Tennessee.
+The youngest of three brothers (Pierre and Robert Jr.), Poe grew up in the Whitehaven neighborhood of Memphis, Tennessee.
 Peter Schrager of Fox Sports compared Poe's background to Michael Oher's, which has been the subject of the 2006 book The Blind Side: Evolution of a Game.

 With a loan from his agent, Jimmy Sexton, Poe bought his mother a 2012 Cadillac Escalade for her birthday in January 2012.
 He later also bought her a house in the upscale Collierville suburb of Memphis.

 He was the only player to kneel for the National Anthem while with the Dallas Cowboys.